 Look online for your ocean GPS navigation system, which comes in models that mount onto your boat or lightweight hand-held GPS receivers.

-With your marine GPS receiver you will find four key features to help you navigate successfully over water, including:
+With your marine GPS receiver, you will find four key features to help you navigate successfully over water, including:

 - Sonar